 Remuneration Committee members and meetings

-Currently, the Remuneration Committee consists of two independent Non-Executive Directors Steve Smith (Chairman) and Tunde Otulana.
+Currently, the Remuneration Committee consists of four independent Non-Executive Directors Mary Tavener (chairman), Tunde Otulana, Cheryl MacDiarmid and Zheqing (Simon) Shen.
 The Chief Executive Officer is invited to attend meetings of the Committee but no Director is involved in any decisions relating to their own remuneration.